-As restaurants factor sustainability into their entire operation, single-use plastic straws are increasingly getting eighty-sixed.
+As restaurants and CPG companies factor sustainability into their entire operation, single-use plastic straws are increasingly getting eighty-sixed.
 With so many other sources of waste littering waterways, eliminating the use of plastic straws is unlikely to save the world’s oceans.
 But thinking small and making incremental changes may encourage the development of new innovations that over time can have a much bigger impact in achieving sustainable goals.

 Peanut breeders are thinking small and innovating with peanuts seeds to improve the sustainability of peanut production.
 Developing new varieties that maximize peanuts’ already sustainable traits can help reduce the environmental impact of peanut farming, make production more cost-effective for farmers, and make peanuts one of the most sustainable crops.